 Scot Ulmer is a dedicated real estate professional who has seen both the ups and downs of the business world.
 Currently living in Jacksonville, Florida, Scot recently opened his own company, Little Pink Houses of America, in the industry.

 Scot started working when he was just fourteen years old, from which he has grown to see all the different aspects of business, and in particular, real estate.
-Having twenty-one years of experience under his belt, Scot knows how to handle any type of situation.
+Having twenty-one years of experience under his belt, Scot knows how to handle any situation.
 Throughout the years, he has developed expert-level communication, management, and negotiation skills that have paved the path for his successes.

 Early Life and Education

-Scot Ulmer’s first taste of entrepreneurship happened when he was just fourteen years old, when a neighbor sold Scot his run down Volkswagen Beetle.
-After installing a new battery, pumping up the tires, changing the oil and giving it a thorough clean, Scot sold the car for a profit.
+Scot Ulmer’s first taste of entrepreneurship happened when he was just fourteen years old when a neighbor sold Scot his run-down Volkswagen Beetle.
+After installing a new battery, pumping up the tires, changing the oil, and giving it a thorough clean, Scot sold the car for a profit.

 Scot has grown to see all the different aspects of business, and in particular, real estate.
-Having twenty-one years of experience under his belt, Scot knows how to handle any type of situation.
+Having twenty-one years of experience under his belt, Scot knows how to handle any situation.
 Throughout the years, he has developed expert-level communication, management, and negotiation skills that have paved the path for his successes.

-Scot Ulmer grew up just outside of Tampa, Florida with very little money.
+Scot Ulmer grew up just outside of Tampa, Florida, with very little money.
 There were times his parents ate popcorn just so he and his younger brother could have baby food.
 There may not have been a lot of money around at that time, but Scot had an idyllic childhood.
-He learned from a young age to appreciate the little things in life that people take for granted because he did not have much to begin with.
+He learned from a young age to appreciate the little things in life that people take for granted because he did not have much, to begin with.

 He attended a catholic high school where he flourished as quarterback and captain of the football team, which led him to Bowling Green State University in Ohio for his undergraduate career where he was accepted for football.
-After realizing he wanted to focus his studies on business (and was not as good at football as he thought), Scot transferred to Ohio University where he graduated with a degree in Business Finance, and Communications.
+After realizing he wanted to focus his studies on business (and was not as good at football as he thought), Scot transferred to Ohio University, where he graduated with a degree in Business Finance, and Communications.

-Scot’s number one priority are his wife and three kids, whom he loves unconditionally and thanks every day for their support throughout the years.
+Scot’s number one priorities are his wife and three kids, whom he loves unconditionally and thanks every day for their support throughout the years.
 Someday it is his hope he can provide some small inspiration by sharing his stories of hardship and the lessons he’s learned.